 Citywide subleases its office located in Queens, New York from Sunnyside under two operating leases and provides payments of real estate taxes and utilities in addition to minimum rent.
 The two leases expired on June 30, 2022.
 In the event that governmental funding is terminated, Citywide may cancel the subleases upon giving one to three months' notice (varying by sublease agreement) to Sunnyside.
-This lease will not be renewed after June 30, 2022 since Sunnyside Citywide no longer operates the program.
+The leases were not renewed after June 30, 2022 since Sunnyside Citywide no longer operates the program.